 You can of course opt for a cruise-only fare if you don’t drink and can live without internet, but you’ll still have to pay extra for things like bottled water and coffees at the Café al Bacio.

-Another new addition is a service charge of $9.95 if you order room service, except for continental breakfast in the morning, On top of that charge, they add an additional service fee of 20 per cent.
+Another new addition is a service charge of $9.95 if you order room service, except for continental breakfast in the morning, On top of that charge, they also add an additional service fee of 20 per cent.

 Story by Wallace Immen, The Cruisington Times